Improved candidate tracking processes

 Breaking barriers in data matching

-One of the world’s largest providers of credit information and information management services aimed to develop a sophisticated algorithm to accurately link names and addresses across multiple datasets.
+One of the enterprises in credit information and information management services aimed to develop a sophisticated algorithm to accurately link names and addresses across multiple datasets.
 The goal was to enhance match accuracy while minimizing misclassification rates, ultimately driving measurable performance improvements.

 Key challenges